fchabrun/VEXAS-BloodSmear/README.md

 ## Abstract

+**Objectives**

-**Importance.** VEXAS syndrome is a newly described autoinflammatory disease associated with *UBA1* somatic mutations and vacuolization of myeloid precursors.
-This disease possesses an increasingly broad spectrum, leading to an increase in the number of suspected cases, but it remains a rare disease.
-Its diagnosis via bone-marrow aspiration and *UBA1*-gene sequencing is time-consuming and expensive.
+VEXAS syndrome is a newly described autoinflammatory disease associated with _UBA1_ somatic mutations and vacuolization of myeloid precursors.
+This disease possesses an increasingly broad spectrum, leading to an increase in the number of suspected cases.
+Its diagnosis via bone-marrow aspiration and _UBA1_-gene sequencing is time-consuming and expensive.
+This study aimed at analyzing peripheral leukocytes using deep learning approaches to predict VEXAS syndrome in comparison to differential diagnoses.

-**Objective.** To identify new markers of VEXAS syndrome within peripheral leukocytes.

-**Design.** Deep-learning was applied to the analysis of leukocyte images from blood smears collected between January 2020 and May 2022.

-**Setting.** Case-control study in a tertiary care center.
+**Methods**

-**Participants.** We compared three groups: patients with VEXAS syndrome (identified *UBA1* mutation) (VEXAS group); patients with clinical and biological features strongly suggestive of VEXAS syndrome but without *UBA1* mutation (UBA1-WT group); patients with a myelodysplastic syndrome and without clinical suspicion of VEXAS syndrome (MDS group), that were matched on gender and age to patients from the VEXAS and UBA1-WT groups, with at a 1:1 ratio.

-**Intervention.** To compare images of circulating leukocytes, we applied a two-step procedure.
+We compared leukocyte images from blood smears of three groups: participants with VEXAS syndrome (identified _UBA1_ mutation) (VEXAS); participants with features strongly suggestive of VEXAS syndrome but without _UBA1_ mutation (UBA1-WT); participants with a myelodysplastic syndrome and without clinical suspicion of VEXAS syndrome (MDS).
+To compare images of circulating leukocytes, we applied a two-step procedure.
 First, we used self-supervised contrastive learning to train convolutional neural networks to translate leukocyte images into lower-dimensional encodings.
 Then, we employed support vector machine to predict patients’ condition based on those leukocyte encodings.

-**Main Outcome and Measure.** We used mean ROC-AUC to represent the predictive performance of the deep-learning model in distinguishing among the leukocytes from the three groups.
+**Results**

-**Results.** The VEXAS, UBA1-WT, and MDS groups included 3, 3, and 6 patients respectively.
+The VEXAS, UBA1-WT, and MDS groups included 3, 3, and 6 patients respectively.
 Analysis of 33,757 images of neutrophils and monocytes enabled us to distinguish VEXAS patients from both UBA1-WT and MDS patients, with mean ROC-AUCs ranging from 0.87 to 0.95.

+**Conclusions**

-**Conclusions and Relevance.** Image analysis of blood smears via deep-learning accurately distinguished neutrophils and monocytes drawn from patients with VEXAS syndrome from those of patients with similar clinical and/or biological features but without *UBA1* mutation.
+Image analysis of blood smears via deep learning accurately distinguished neutrophils and monocytes drawn from patients with VEXAS syndrome from those of patients with similar clinical and/or biological features but without _UBA1_ mutation.
 Our findings offer a promising pathway to better screening for this disease.

+**Keywords**: autoinflammatory disorder; deep learning; myelodysplastic syndromes; VEXAS syndrome

 ## Jupyter notebooks